 - Bicyclists being passed by a motor vehicle or another bicyclist should remain as far to the right as possible and not increase their speed while being overtaken. (§ 20-149)

 - Bicyclists must yield the right-of-way before entering or crossing any main-traveled or through highway if the roadway they are on is posted with a “yield right-of-way” sign. (§ 20-158)

-- Police throughout the Triangle enforce many laws that affect safety, including red light running, speeding, and sobriety checks to prevent alcohol-related events.
+- Police enforce many laws that affect safety, including red light running, speeding, and sobriety checks to prevent alcohol-related events.
 Most recently the police have been stepping up enforcement of laws requiring motorists to yield to pedestrians in crosswalks.